gitlabhq/gitlabhq/doc/administration/auth/ldap.md

 themselves, they should check that their GitLab email address matches their LDAP email address, and then sign into GitLab via their LDAP credentials.

+## Encryption

+### TLS Server Authentication

+There are two encryption methods, `simple_tls` and `start_tls`.

+For either encryption method, if setting `validate_certificates: false`, TLS encryption is established with the LDAP server before any LDAP-protocol data is exchanged but no validation of the LDAP server's SSL certificate is performed.

+>**Note**: Before GitLab 9.5, `validate_certificates: false` is the default if unspecified.

 ## Limitations

 ### TLS Client Authentication